EliasWatson/blog/src/content/post/jj_rebase_rename.md

 ## Solution

-The basic idea is that we simply rename the files in each of our revs.
+The basic idea is that we simply rename the files in each of our changes.
 However, this isn't as easy as it sounds.

-If you rename the files in the first rev of your branch, all of the later revs will have conflicts.
+If you rename the files in the first change of your branch, all of the later changes will have conflicts.
-The issue there is that if you rename the files in a rev with conflicts, the conflicts will just get moved over to the new file, but the conflicts won't be resolved.
+The issue there is that if you rename the files in a change with conflicts, the conflicts will just get moved over to the new file, but the conflicts won't be resolved.

 So what if you instead work from the head of the branch down to the root of the branch?
-Once you rename the files in the second rev from the top, the head rev will have conflicts, since both revs rename the files.
+Once you rename the files in the second change from the top, the head change will have conflicts, since both changes rename the files.

 So this seems almost impossible without adding a new feature to jj.
 However, it turns out it is possible, it just requires a little extra work.